Where to Stay in Venice: A Practical Hotel Guide From a Frequent Traveler

 For couples, Cannaregio offers one of the best balances in Venice.
 Hotels here are often better value, more personal, and well suited to travelers who don’t mind walking a little more in exchange for quieter nights and a more authentic experience.

-Pros: Better hotel prices, Great local restaurants, Less crowded
+Better hotel prices, Great local restaurants, Less crowded

-Cons: Further from major landmarks, Requires more walking or boat use
+Further from major landmarks, Requires more walking or boat use

 Couple-Friendly Hotel Picks in Cannaregio